Fibromyalgia is a covering term used for idiopathic (the cause is not known) chronic, widespread pain, fatigue and other

-In a response to inflammation (due to injury, infection, trauma, stress etc.), and as an attempt to compensate for the lack of central support that should be provided by the main muscles of movement, physical restrictions form in our body-wide web connective tissues.
+In a response to inflammation (triggered by injury, infection, trauma, stress etc.), and as an attempt to compensate for the lack of central support that should be provided by the 5 main muscles of movement, physical restrictions form in our body-wide web connective tissues.
 These physical restrictions literally stiffen us over time.

-Restrictions in connective tissues cause tensions that radiate throughout the whole body, from head to fingers to toes.
-The sensory information generated by these restrictions are, I believe, the source of many pains and weird sensations associated with fibromyalgia.
+Restrictions in connective tissues generate tensions that radiate throughout the whole body, from head to fingers to toes.
+The sensory information produced by these tensions and restrictions are, I believe, the source of many pains and weird sensations associated with fibromyalgia.

-Long-term pain affects our sleep and cognitive functioning, leading to "fibro fog", (and especially compounded when painful symptoms are unexplained) anxiety and depression.
+Long-term pain affects our sleep and cognitive functioning, leading to "fibro fog", anxiety, and (especially when compounded with unexplained long-term, painful symptoms) depression.

 If your physical condition is not good, then no wonder you suffer pain.